whats-this/owo.py/README.md

 # owo.py

 A wrapper that was written inside of Python that allows for you to upload images to the owo.whats-th.is and shorten URLs through uwu.whats-th.is.
 Allows for both methods through Async and Non-Async.
-Currently only supported inside of Python 3 (3.5+ recommended).
+(Suppports py2)

 # Instructions